kavia-common/career-navigator-platform-44326-44350/career-navigator/README.md

   - Health: http://localhost:8081/health

 The first boot will build images and start all services.
 The backend automatically creates tables and seeds data on startup (15+ roles with skills).

+## Using the A–E Flows

+- A) Role Selection
+  - Use the Role Selector widget on pages like Gap Analysis and Progress, or open the “Role Selector” page.
+  - Choices persist in localStorage and drive analysis and roadmap generation.

+- B) Skill Gap Analysis
+  - Go to “Gap Analysis” and run the analysis for your selected roles.
+  - The UI shows strengths, gaps, and inline recommendation placeholders.
+  - Backend route: POST /gap-analysis (mock fallback enabled on the frontend).

+- C) Mind Map (Roadmap) Preview
+  - Open “Roadmap” to build a roadmap based on the latest gap analysis.
+  - The page renders nodes and edges in a textual preview compatible with future Cytoscape.js integration.

+- D) Recommendations
+  - Open “Recommendations,” enter a skill and level, and request steps/resources/projects.
+  - Calls the recommender service at POST /recommend.
+If OPENAI_API_KEY is not set on the service, it returns deterministic stubs.

+- E) Progress Tracking
+  - Go to “Progress” to record your current proficiency using sliders for the target role’s skills.
+  - Click “Re-run Analysis” to refresh strengths/gaps based on your latest levels.

+The “Connectivity” panel on the Dashboard provides quick checks and indicates whether the app is using mock data.

 ## Environment Variables
 You can run with the defaults baked into docker-compose.yaml.
 To override, export variables in your shell before running docker compose up, or edit the compose file’s environment sections.